yourbasic/api/README.md

 strategies and rules that could help us create code libraries that are safe, efficient and easy to use.

-Even though API design is as much an art as a science, there still are some fundamental rules that you should be aware of.
-Rules that will costly you dearly if you break them.
-Enough so that they deserve to be known as **The 5 Commandments**.

-## Go, go and garbage

 ![go](go.jpg)

-The examples in this text are written in [Go][go], the language itself being an outstanding example of good API design, with clean and simple interfaces on top of a huge complex implementation.
+The examples are written in [Go][go], the language itself being an outstanding example of good API design, with clean and simple interfaces on top of a huge complex implementation.

 The `go` keyword is particularly striking: the syntax couldn't